OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/batch/batch-automatic-scaling.md

         $TargetDedicatedNodes = $isWorkingWeekdayHour ?
 20:10;
     ";

-    // Perform hello autoscale formula evaluation.
+    // Perform the autoscale formula evaluation.
 Note that this code does not
-    // actually apply hello formula toohello pool.
+    // actually apply the formula to the pool.
     AutoScaleRun eval =
         await batchClient.PoolOperations.EvaluateAutoScaleAsync(pool.Id, myFormula);

     if (eval.Error == null)
     {
-        // Evaluation success - print hello results of hello AutoScaleRun.
+        // Evaluation success - print the results of the AutoScaleRun.
-        // This will display hello values of each variable as evaluated by the
+        // This will display the values of each variable as evaluated by the
         // autoscale formula.
         Console.WriteLine("AutoScaleRun.Results: " +
             eval.Results.Replace("$", "\n    $"));

-        // Apply hello formula toohello pool since it evaluated successfully await batchClient.PoolOperations.EnableAutoScaleAsync(pool.Id, myFormula);
+        // Apply the formula to the pool since it evaluated successfully await batchClient.PoolOperations.EnableAutoScaleAsync(pool.Id, myFormula);
     }
     else
     {
-        // Evaluation failed, output hello message associated with hello error Console.WriteLine("AutoScaleRun.Error.Message: " +
+        // Evaluation failed, output the message associated with the error Console.WriteLine("AutoScaleRun.Error.Message: " +
             eval.Error.Message);
     }
 }
 ```

-A következő kódrészletet látható hello képlet sikeres értékelése eredménye hasonló:
+A következő kódrészletet látható képlet sikeres kiértékelési eredménye hasonló:

 ```
 AutoScaleRun.Results: